Identification of Dyestuff From Unknown Dyed Samples

 Reactive dye present confirm

-Result: 08: The dyed sample is found to be dyed with reactive dye.
+Result: 08: The dyed sample was found to be dyed with reactive dye.

 Bijoy